-I worked full-time since going to university so being a full-time mummy has been strange to get used to over the past 20 months.
-I absolutely love being at home with Mia and being able to look after her and teach her new things about the world every day.
+I worked full-time since going to university so being a full-time mummy has been strange to get used to over the past 7 years.
+I absolutely love being at home with Mia before she went to school and now Lottie.
+Being able to look after them and teach them new things about the world every day.
 We as a family wouldn’t have it any other way and I’m under no illusion that we are very fortunate and very lucky to be in this position!
+One of the main things I have learnt is compassion for others.

 I have learnt a lot about myself since becoming a mummy and being out and about in the day I have discovered that I’m a pretty caring person.
 Now I know I wasn’t the Wicked Witch of the West but I don’t know whether I have always had this in me but not had a chance to show it properly or whether it has just become more apparent over the last year or so.